yigitaksoy/Digital-House/README.md

   - iPad Air 2
 - All the internal links tested locally, and functional.
 - All the logos on the website are functional, and leads the user back to the home page.
-- All external links works as expected, and open in a new tab.
+- All external links work as expected, and open in a new tab.
 - All images are properly sized, and contain 'alt' text for description.
 - All the buttons checked for functionality, and works as expected.
 - All the links in mobile navbar works, and navbar works as expected.